nfdi4plants/nfdi4plants.knowledgebase/src/docs/README.md

 ### Sidebar

-Sidebar files MAY be in ANY **subdirectory** of `/src/docs`.
+Sidebar files MUST be in any **subdirectory** of `/src/docs/_sidebars`.
 Sidebar markdown files must start with a metadata block:

 ```yml
 ---